-… but, if you’re looking to jazz things up a little, to scoot money around in your budget like a true YNAB pro, then we’ve got a few tips and tricks to help you do just that.
+If you’re looking to jazz things up a little, to scoot money around in your budget like a true YNAB pro, then we’ve got a few tips and tricks to help you do just that.
 Try one, or try them all!

-Quick Budget helps you budget quickly (surprise!).
+Auto-Assign helps you budget quickly (surprise!).

 Here’s a little-known fact about YNAB: you can use Direct Import and enter transactions by hand.
 And, no, you won’t get duplicate entries, thanks to the magic of transaction matching!

 When you enter a transaction in the web app (or on your mobile device) and import the same transaction, again, later via Direct Import, YNAB will automatically match the two transactions to avoid duplicates.
-Find out how matching works here.

 Categories are the backbone of your budget, and there’s no one right way to set them up.
 Here are a few hacks to inspire your own version of the perfect category setup: